app-generator/license-eula/README.md

 This document explains the usage for open-source products (apps/tools) developed by AppSeed.
 Used terms:

-- Solo-Developers: develop digital products as freelencers, without being incorporated in a company
+- Solo-Developer: develop digital products as freelencers, without being incorporated in a company
 - StartUp - young company founded 12mo in the past (or less, 6,8mo ..)
 - Company - Active for 1year or more
-- Small Companies - maximum 3 developers
+- Small Company - maximum 3 developers
-- Companies - More than 4 developers and less than 50
+- Company - More than 4 developers and less than 50
-- Corporates - More than 50 developers
+- Corporate - More than 50 developers

 <br />